twaugh/journal-brief/README.md

 `MESSAGE` is either `exclude this` or `exclude this too`.

 It will also ignore any entries with the specified `MESSAGE_ID`.

+The available journal fields are described in the systemd.journal-fields(7) manual page.

 ## Install